 How Often Should You Descale Your Braun Coffee Maker?

 The frequency of descaling depends on multiple factors.
 It includes how often you use your coffee maker and the quality of water you add to the water tank for brewing.
 Typically, you should descale your coffee maker at least once in three months.
 However, you’ll need to descale your Braun coffee maker earlier, if it turns on its green LED light of the CLEAN button before three months.

 Descaling a Braun coffee maker is a time-consuming process but it doesn’t have to be difficult.
 You only need to make sure that you use the right course of action and descaling agent to avoid unwanted scenarios.
-We hope this guide will help you descale your Braun coffee maker effectively so that you can keep enjoying your favorite coffee with an ideal taste.
+I hope this guide will help you descale your Braun coffee maker effectively so that you can keep enjoying your favorite coffee with an ideal taste.